e621ng/dtext_rb/README.md

 If you wish to test your changes in a local instance of [e621ng](https://github.com/e621ng/e621ng), please refer to the "Local DText gem" section of that repo's README file.

-1. Build the Docker container: `docker-compose build`
+1. Build the Docker container: `docker compose build`
-2. Compile the parser: `docker-compose run --rm rake compile`
+2. Compile the parser: `docker compose run --rm rake compile`
-3. Run tests: `docker-compose run --rm rake test`
+3. Run tests: `docker compose run --rm rake test`

 ### Important: Do not commit `dtext.cpp` in pull requests